arschles/go-in-5-minutes/BACKERS.md

 # Go in 5 Minutes Financial Contributors

-Go in 5 Minutes is a screencast series [I](https://github.com/arschles) create because I believe short, focused screencasts are one of the best ways to help Gophers all over the world advance their skills.
+Go in 5 Minutes is a screencast series [I](https://github.com/arschles) created because I believe short, focused screencasts are one of the best ways to help Gophers all over the world advance their skills.